Juliet Stevenson: Career

 Although she has gained fame through her television and film work and has often undertaken roles for BBC Radio, she is known as a stage actress.
 Significant stage roles include her performances as Isabella in Measure for Measure, Madame de Tourvel in Les Liaisons Dangereuses, Anna in the UK premiere of Burn This in 1990 and Paulina in Death and the Maiden at the Royal Court theatre and the West End (1991–92).
 For the last she was awarded the 1992 Laurence Olivier Award for Best Actress.

 In the 1987 TV film Life Story, Stevenson played the part of scientist Rosalind Franklin, for which she won a Cable Ace award.
 She played the leading role in the Anthony Minghella film Truly, Madly, Deeply (1991) and her roles in The Secret Rapture (1993), Emma (1996), Bend It Like Beckham (2002) and Mona Lisa Smile (2003).
 She has more recently starred in Pierrepoint (2006), Infamous (2006) as Diana Vreeland and Breaking and Entering (2006) as Rosemary, the therapist.
 In 2003, she played the mother of an autistic child in the television film Hear the Silence, a film promoting the now debunked claims of Andrew Wakefield that the MMR vaccine was responsible for autism in children.
 The film makers and Stevenson were criticised as Wakefield's professionalism was already seriously in doubt.

-In 2009, she starred in ITV's A Place of Execution.
+In 2008, she starred in ITV's A Place of Execution.
 The role won her the Best Actress Dagger at the 2009 Crime Thriller Awards.
 She performs as a book reader, and has recorded all of Jane Austen's novels as unabridged audiobooks, as well as a number of other novels, such as Lady Windermere's Fan, Hedda Gabler, Stories from Shakespeare, and To the Lighthouse.
 She received lifetime achievement prize at Women in Film And TV awards.

+In 2024, she played Mary, the mother of a returning missing child in the British psychological thriller film Reawakening, alongside Erin Doherty and Jared Harris.